 Quantity

-On the Confirm Order page, confirm the configurations of the CLB instance, select I have read and agree to Server Load Balancer Agreement of Service, and then complete the payment as prompted.
+On the Confirm Order page, review the configurations of the CLB instance, click Activate Now, and complete the payment.

 Release a CLB instance

-You can release pay-as-you-go CLB instances immediately or at a scheduled time.
+You can release a pay-as-you-go CLB instance immediately or at a scheduled time.
+After a CLB instance is released, the configurations and data are deleted and cannot be restored.

 You cannot release CLB instances that have deletion protection enabled.
-If you want to release a CLB instance that has deletion protection enabled, you must first click Disable Deletion Protection on the Instance Details tab.
+To release a CLB instance that has deletion protection enabled, click Disable Deletion Protection on the Instance Details tab.

-If a custom domain name is resolved to the IP address of your CLB instance, we recommend that you resolve the domain name to the IP address of another CLB instance before you release the current instance.
-This helps prevent service interruptions.
+If a custom domain name is resolved to the IP address of your CLB instance, before you release the CLB instance, we recommend that you resolve the domain name to the IP address of another CLB instance.
+This helps you prevent service interruptions.

 Log on to the CLB console.